Sex: The basics

 - Masturbation: this is when a person stimulates (excites) their own genitals with their fingers, their hand, a sex toy, etc.

-- Mutual masturbation: this is when the people involved in sexual activity masturbate together/in front of each other.
+- Mutual masturbation: this is when people masturbate together/in front of each other.

 - Oral sex: this is when a person’s genitals are stimulated by another person’s mouth.

-- Vaginal sex: this is when the vagina is penetrated (entered) by a penis, finger, sex toy, etc. This is often referred to as sexual intercourse.
+- Vaginal sex: this is when a vagina is penetrated (entered) by a penis, finger, sex toy, etc.

-- Anal sex: this is when the anus is penetrated by a penis, finger, sex toy, etc.
+- Anal sex: this is when an anus is penetrated by a penis, finger, sex toy, etc.

-- Sexting: this is when people exchange sexual content (e.g. messages, images, videos, etc.) with each other through technology (e.g. phone call, text, webcam, etc.).
+- Sexting: this is when people exchange sexual content (e.g. messages, images, videos, etc.) with each other through technology (e.g. calls, texts, apps, etc.).

 - Other intimate contact: this may include things like touching, hugging, kissing or other contact of an intimate, personal nature.

-People choose to have sex for many reasons — to feel good, relieve stress, feel closer to a partner, have fun, get pregnant, etc. During sex, you may experience different feelings both in your mind and in your body.
-Some people experience an orgasm (an intense feeling of pleasure) at the peak of sexual excitement.
+People choose to have sex for many reasons — to feel good, relieve stress, feel closer to a partner, have fun, get pregnant, etc. During sex, you may experience many different thoughts and feelings.
+You may experience an orgasm (an intense feeling of pleasure) at the peak of sexual excitement.

-What do I need to know about staying safe?
+What do I need to know about safer sex?